tsightler/ring-mqtt/README.md

 - Monitors MQTT connection and automatically resends device state after any disconnect/reconnect event
 - Does not require MQTT retain and can work well with brokers that provide no persistent storage

-### Planned Features
-- Additional devices (Flood/Freeze sensor, base station, keypad)

 ### Possible future features
+- Additional Devices (base station, keypad - at least for tamper/battery status)
 - Base station settings (volume, chime)
 - Arm/Disarm with code
 - Arm/Disarm with sensor bypass